House Plants Lift Your Mood During Trying Times

 Order A Pretty Pot That Fits In With Your Room Decor:

-I’m not one to spend much money on pots.
-But recently I’ve ordered a few boho style pots from Amazon.
+I’m not one to spend a lot of money on pots.
+However, I recently ordered a few boho-style pots from Amazon.
 It helps the plants blend into my decor.

-I don’t like to disrupt my plants often by replanting unnecessarily.
-Sometimes that seems to upset their roots and they go into decline.
+I prefer not to disrupt my plants unnecessarily by replanting them often.
+Sometimes that seems to upset their roots, and they go into decline.

-But eventually most plants will outgrow their current pot.
-You’ll know this when you see roots coming out the bottom of the pot’s drainage holes.
+However, most plants will eventually outgrow their current pot.
+You’ll know this when you see roots emerging from the bottom of the pot’s drainage holes.

 I don’t buy pots without drainage holes.
 Here are my tips for repotting your house plants.